Pelicans acquire Adams as final piece of 4-team Holiday deal - WHIZ News

 The acquisition of Adams comes after Derrick Favors left New Orleans in free agency for Utah, where he’s spent much of his career.
 Now the 265-pound Adams, known for his feisty play under the basket and aptitude for setting screens, will be creating room to operate on the offensive end for the likes of wing Brandon Ingram, forward Zion Williamson and guard Lonzo Ball.

-Adams is a New Zealand native who has spent all of his seven NBA seasons in Oklahoma City, averaging 9.8, 7.6 rebounds, 1.2 assists, a block and 0.9 steals during his career.
+Adams is a New Zealand native who has spent all of his seven NBA seasons in Oklahoma City, averaging 9.8 points, 7.6 rebounds, 1.2 assists, a block and 0.9 steals a game during his career.

 The deal, which also sent guard Eric Bledsoe from the Bucks to the Pelicans, additionally provides New Orleans with Milwaukee’s first-round draft choices in 2025 and 2027, along with the right to swap first-rounders with the Bucks in 2024 and 2026.